Watch all RedisConf 2021 sessions on demand

 Even if you haven’t heard of Etermax, you’ve likely heard of its mobile games: the wildly popular Trivia Crack and Word Crack, which can have up to 25 million users at peak times.

 As Etermax watched its customer base rise by two-to-three million new users every week with no end in sight, it knew it was fast approaching the limits of its open source Redis installation.
 Facing CPU and memory bottlenecks, lack of scalability, and prohibitive costs in its existing database configuration, a database upgrade was sorely needed.

-Redis Enterprise’s auto-sharding and auto-scaling capabilities, along with its ability to run multiple Redis instances on the same server, allowed Etermax to maximize the throughput of its servers while minimizing costs.
+Redis Enterprise Cloud’s auto-sharding and auto-scaling capabilities, along with its ability to run multiple Redis instances on the same server, allowed Etermax to maximize the throughput of its servers while minimizing costs.

 “In some cases, we were even getting to 95% CPU utilization.
-It would have been impossible to scale to 25 million daily users with any solution other than Redis Enterprise.”
+It would have been impossible to scale to 25 million daily users with any solution other than Redis Enterprise Cloud.”

 — Gonzalo Garcia, CTO, Etermax